 2. Reduced Labor Costs

-When you run a lean, core workforce supplemented by contingent skilled craftsmen, you can greatly minimize or eliminate worker’s compensation exposure and costs.
-Tradesmen International covers all safety-minded, skilled craftsmen under its workers’ compensation insurance.
-As a result, claims filed by our skilled craftsmen do not affect your rates.
+When you run a lean, core workforce supplemented by contingent skilled craftworkers, you can greatly minimize or eliminate worker’s compensation exposure and costs.
+Tradesmen International covers all safety-minded, skilled craftworkers under its workers’ compensation insurance.
+As a result, claims filed by our skilled craftworkers do not affect your rates.

 3. Maximized Productivity